asift91/Manual_Migration/option1.md

     - The database server will have a server name, server admin login name, MySQL version, and Performance Configuration.

-- **Virtual Machine Template:** This template will create a Virtual Machine.
+- **Virtual Machine Template:** This template will create a Virtual Machine as Controller Virtual Machine.
-    - Controller VM:
+    - Controller Virtual Machine:
         - The OS used at this time is Ubuntu 16.04.
     - VM extension:
         - Extension can be small applications that provide post-deployment configuration and automation tasks on [Azure VMs](https://docs.microsoft.com/en-us/azure/virtual-machines/extensions/overview).
-        - VM extension will executes a shell script file which installs Moodle on the Virtual Machine and captures the log files.
+        - VM extension will executes a shell script file which installs Moodle on the Controller Virtual Machine and captures the log files.
         - Log files stderr and stdout are created at the /var/lib/waagent/custom-script/download/0/
         - User can view the log files as a root user.
-- **Scale Set Template**:
+- **Scaleset Template**:
-    -   This template will create a [Virtual Machine Scale Set.](https://docs.microsoft.com/en-us/azure/virtual-machine-scale-sets/overview).
+    -   This template will create a [Virtual Machine Scaleset.](https://docs.microsoft.com/en-us/azure/virtual-machine-scale-sets/overview).
-    - A virtual machine scale set allows you to deploy and manage a set of auto-scaling virtual machines.
-You can scale the number of VMs in the scale set manually or define rules to auto scale based on resource usage like CPU, memory demand, or network traffic.
+    - A virtual machine scaleset allows you to deploy and manage a set of auto-scaling virtual machines.
+You can scale the number of VMs in the scaleset manually or define rules to auto scale based on resource usage like CPU, memory demand, or network traffic.
     - Autoscaling of VM Instances depends on [CPU utilization.](https://docs.microsoft.com/en-us/azure/azure-monitor/platform/autoscale-overview).
     - While scaling up an instance a VM is deployed and a shell script is executed to install the Moodle prerequisites and setting up cron jobs.
     - VM instances have Private IP.
-    - For connecting to VMs on Scale Set with private IP, follow the steps written in the [document](https://github.com/asift91/Manual_Migration/blob/master/vpngateway.md).
+    - For connecting to VMs on ScaleSet with private IP, follow the steps written in the [document](https://github.com/asift91/Manual_Migration/blob/master/vpngateway.md).

 </details>